Automatic Cardioverter Defibrillator Implantation

 At the Hospital

 Call Your Doctor

-These symptoms are medical emergencies.
-Call for medical help right away if you:
+Call for medical help right away for:

-In case of an emergency, call for medical help right away.
+If you think you have an emergency, call for medical help right away.

 American Heart Association